milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Privacy_policy.md

 The Wikimedia Foundation is the nonprofit organization that operates collaborative, free knowledge websites, like Wikipedia, Wikimedia Commons, and Wiktionary.

-This Policy explains how we collect, use, and share your personal information.
+This Policy explains how we collect, use, and share your Personal Information.

-We collect very little personal information about you.
+We collect very little Personal Information about you.
-We do not rent or sell your information to third parties.
+We do not rent or sell your Personal Information to third parties.

 By using Wikimedia Sites, you consent to this Policy.